 For more information, details on a procedure, or status, call the DOS Office of Authentications at 1-202-485-8000.
 Phone hours are from 8:00 AM to 3:00 PM, Monday through Friday.
 Typically, appointment hours are from 10:00 AM to 1:00 PM and 2:00 PM to 2:30 PM ET, Monday through Friday.
 However, due to COVID-19, the Office of Authentications is not accepting in-person appointments at this time.

 Children's Passport Issuance Alert Program

 The U.S. Department of State's Children's Passport Issuance Alert Program (CPIAP) will notify parents or guardians of a participating child if an application for a U.S. Passport is submitted in the child’s name.
 It will also verify parental approval of the passport being issued.
 To enroll in the program you must be the legal parent or guardian of each child under the age of 18.

-This program does not limit the issuance of a passport, nor does it track or restrict its use.
+This program does not stop a passport from being issued.
+It also does not track or restrict the passport’s use.